tsedio/tsed/docs/docs/model.md

 ## Groups Name

 By default, Groups decorator generate automatically a name for each model impacted by the given groups list.
-If you use a typed client http generator based on Swagger (OAS3) to generate the client code, this behavior can be a constraint for your consumer when change the group list.
+If you use a typed client http generator based on Swagger (OAS3) to generate the client code, this behavior can be a constraint for your consumer when you change the group list.

 ```ts
 import {BodyParams, PathParams} from "@tsed/platform-params";